tim-koko/website/content/en/blog/2025-kubevirt-whatis.md

 chmod +x virtctl
 ```

 Now it is time to start your first VM.
-Use the following command to create a new VirtualMachine resource in your Kubernetes cluster.

-Create a file `vm-cirros.yaml` with the following content:
+Create a file named `vm-cirros.yaml` with the following content:

 ```yaml
 kind: VirtualMachine